 t-shirt / shoe size, known allergies, and emergency contact information.

 contains 3 short essay questions and a required video that the applicant will create

-folder that explains why they think they would be an excellent candidate for the
+and upload to this DROPBOX folder that explains why they think they should be selected for the program.
+Think

 If you previously participated in YOE or are a highschool or college student